Hinaleimoana Wong-Kalu

 Hinaleimoana Kwai Kong Wong-Kalu, (born May 15, 1972) also known as Kumu Hina, is a Native Hawaiian māhū – a traditional third gender person who occupies "a place in the middle" between male and female, as well as a modern transgender woman.
-She is known for her work as a kumu hula ("hula teacher"), as a filmmaker, artist, activist and as a community leader in the field of Kanaka Maoli language and cultural preservation.
-She teaches Kanaka Maoli philosophy and traditions that promotes cross-cultural alliances throughout the Pacific Islands.
+She is known for her work as a kumu hula ("hula teacher"), as a filmmaker, artist, activist, and as a community leader in the field of Kānaka Maoli language and cultural preservation.
+She teaches Kānaka Maoli philosophy and traditions that promote cross-cultural alliances throughout the Pacific Islands.
 Kumu Hina is known as a "powerful performer with a clear, strong voice"; she has been hailed as "a cultural icon".

 Early life and education

-Wong-Kalu was born on May 15, 1972 in the Nuʻuanu district of Oʻahu.
+Wong-Kalu was born on May 15, 1972, in the Nuʻuanu district of Oʻahu.
 Her mother is of English, Hawaiian, and Portuguese descent and her father is of Chinese descent.
 She is the youngest of four siblings.
 She attended Kamehameha School (1990) and the University of Hawaiʻi at Mānoa (1996–2004) where she began her activism.

 Career

+Wong-Kalu is Cultural Ambassador for the Council for Native Hawaiian Advancement.

-Wong-Kalu was a founder of the Kulia Na Mamo transgender health project and cultural director of a Hawaiian public charter school.
-She was also a former Hawaiian language kumu at Leeward Community College.
-A candidate for the Office of Hawaiian Affairs, she was one of the first transgender candidates for statewide political office in the United States.
+Wong-Kalu is a founder of the Kulia Na Mamo transgender health project and cultural director of a Hawaiian public charter school.
+She is also a former Hawaiian-language kumu at Leeward Community College.
+As a candidate for the Office of Hawaiian Affairs, she was one of the first transgender candidates for statewide political office in the United States.
 She also served as the Chair of the Oʻahu Island Burial Council, which oversees the management of Native Hawaiian burial sites and ancestral remains.

 Wong-Kalu was the subject of the feature documentary film Kumu Hina, directed by Dean Hamer and Joe Wilson.
-Kumu Hina premiered as the closing night film in the Hawaii International Film Festival in 2014 and won several awards including best documentary at the Frameline Film Festival and the GLAAD Media Award for Outstanding Documentary.
+Kumu Hina premiered as the closing night film in the Hawaiʻi International Film Festival in 2014 and won several awards including best documentary at the Frameline Film Festival and the GLAAD Media Award for Outstanding Documentary.
 It was nationally broadcast on PBS in 2015 where it won the Independent Lens Audience Award.
-In 2022, Wong-Kalu was one of the curators for a Bishop Museum exhibit on the Waikīkī’s Healer Stones of Kapaemahu.
+In 2022, Wong-Kalu was one of the curators for a Bishop Museum exhibit on the Waikīkī's Healer Stones of Kapaemāhū.